 Working with the Three Wishes Project at the QEII Health Sciences Centre, which grants wishes to ICU patients during end of life care, Darrell arranged for his heartbeat to be recorded on a device that was then inserted into a teddy bear for his children.

 On April 6, 2021, Joanne and her children were at Darrell’s bedside when he took his very last breath.

 “We watched his heart stop beating and then within 15 minutes, my children were each handed a teddy bear that had his heartbeat recording.
 They press on their bear’s paw and he’s there with them.
 It’s a gift that’s unexplainable,” expresses Joanne.

-These teddy bears offer so much comfort to young family members who have faced lost.
+These teddy bears offer so much comfort to young family members who have faced loss.
 Bear wishes began in 2019 when Amanda Landry, support team lead with critical care at the QEII, saw a family lose a young mother, who unexpectedly passed away only a few days post-partum.